Xman1109/Atomic_Overhaul/README.md

 [iridium]: https://raw.githubusercontent.com/fainda/images/main/iridium-192.png

 ![iridium][] <br>
-You are now able to extract the rare Iridium-192 Isotope from Iridium Powder and Sulfuric Acid inside a Radiation facility.
+You are now able to extract the rare Iridium-192 Isotope from Iridium Powder and Sulfuric Acid inside of a Radiation facility.
 Once Again, you will need it for a more powerful fuel cell with a fuel value of 17GJ.

 <h2>Holmium-166</h2>